-Aminoguanidine may have the potential to slow down this aging process – and protect against key age-related conditions, by reducing bad cholesterol (or low density lipoprotein cholesterol) and other age-related conditions such as atherosclerotic disease.
+Aminoguanidine may have the potential to slow down the aging process and protect against key age-related conditions such as atherosclerotic disease (the hardening and narrowing of the arteries), by reducing bad cholesterol (or low density lipoprotein cholesterol).

 This product features in the